tom-draper/api-analytics/server/self-hosting/README.md

 docker compose up -d
 ```

-##### Locations
+##### IP Geolocation (Optional)

-Optional IP-to-location mappings are provided by the GeoLite2 Country database maintained by MaxMind.
-Create a free account at `https://www.maxmind.com/en/home`, and download and copy the `GeoLite2-Country.mmdb` file into the `server/logger` folder.
+IP-to-location mappings are optional and provided by the GeoLite2 Country database maintained by MaxMind.

+**To enable IP geolocation:**
+1. Create a free account at `https://www.maxmind.com/en/home`
+2. Download the `GeoLite2-Country.mmdb` file
+3. Copy it to the `server/logger` folder before building

+If you skip this step, the services will build and run successfully without any errors but IP location data will not be available in your analytics.
+The logger service will automatically detect whether the GeoLite2 database is present and adjust accordingly.

 ### Usage